 demanded the integration of public schools.
 Almost fifty years later we have not only failed to meet the

 conditions of the 1954 decision, we have also failed to meet the

 conditions of the 1896 decision.
 Schools are still largely separate and

-2001 revealed that in fifteen of the forty-five largest school
+unequal.
+In fifteen of the forty-five largest school

 districts studied (including New York, Chicago, Cleveland, and Memphis)